Aliases for PGK1 Gene

 GeneCards Summary for PGK1 Gene

 PGK1 (Phosphoglycerate Kinase 1) is a Protein Coding gene.
 Diseases associated with PGK1 include Phosphoglycerate Kinase 1 Deficiency and Male Infertility Due To Obstructive Azoospermia.
-Among its related pathways are Glucose metabolism and Cori Cycle.
+Among its related pathways are Glucose metabolism and Carbon metabolism.
 Gene Ontology (GO) annotations related to this gene include phosphoglycerate kinase activity.
 An important paralog of this gene is PGK2.

 UniProtKB/Swiss-Prot Summary for PGK1 Gene

 Catalyzes one of the two ATP producing reactions in the glycolytic pathway via the reversible conversion of 1,3-diphosphoglycerate to 3-phosphoglycerate (PubMed:30323285, PubMed:7391028).
 In addition to its role as a glycolytic enzyme, it seems that PGK-1 acts as a polymerase alpha cofactor protein (primer recognition protein) (PubMed:2324090).
 May play a role in sperm motility (PubMed:26677959).